ibm-apiconnect/v10-playbooks/change-mgmt-backup-cfg/change-mgmt-backup-cfg-ova-playbook.md

 if [[ ! $REPLY =~ ^[Yy]$ ]]
 then
     abort $REPLY
 fi

+#Scaling down the apic operator to 0.
+This is because if we have the operator running it will not allow us to delete a management cluster deployment as it will constantly redeploy the old deployment we want to change
+echo "Scaling down APIC Operator..." kubectl scale deploy ibm-apiconnect --replicas=0 -n $ns if [ "$?" -eq 1 ]; then echo "Error scaling down ibm-apiconnect deployment" kubectl get deploy ibm-apiconnect if [ "$?" -eq 1 ]; then
+    echo
+    read -p "If running the APIC Operator locally, please manually stop the APIC Operator now.
+Proceed when stopped.
+Proceed? (y/n) " -n 1 -r echo

+    if [[ ! $REPLY =~ ^[Yy]$ ]]
+    then
+        echo "Answer was: $REPLY"
+        echo
+        abort
+    fi
+  else
+    exit 1
+  fi
+fi

 #Stopping database pods because currently there are no way of updating them so we need to delete and recreate